briandrum/codes.forchagrin.com/_posts/2022-03-14-ordinance-2022-10-an-ordinance-amending-the-planning-and-zoning-code-of-the-village-of-chagrin-falls-and-amending-sections-1111.01,-1111.03,-1111.06,-1111.07(a)-and-1111.10.md

 >
 > 8. <ins>_(h)_ The applicant or any interested party who appeared or was
 > represented at the Council meeting(s) where the matter was heard and was
-> harmed by the action of Council may appeal Council’s decision pursuant to Ohio
+> harmed by the action of Council may appeal Council's decision pursuant to Ohio
 > R.C.
 Chapter 2506.</ins>

 **Section 16.** The existing Sections 1111.01, 1111.03, 1111.06, 1111.07(a) and